LepsyMikolaj3301/LepsyMikolaj3301/README.md

 - 📫 How to reach me:
    - email: mikolaj.lepsy@gmail.com
    - LinkedIn: www.linkedin.com/in/mikolaj-lepsy-6789892b4
-- ⚡ Fun fact: The average software developer drinks enough caffeine in a year to legally classify as a small espresso machine (that's me!🫡)
+- ⚡ Fun fact: The average software developer drinks enough caffeine in a year to legally classify as a small espresso machine (that's me! 😅)

 ## 💻 Tech Stack: